-t outstanding at 1ber 31, 2011 Interest rate

-Floating rate aircraft \$ 66,894 Three month LIBOR plus 2.85%

-Fixed rate aircraft 66,775 4.39%

-Total \$ 133,669
+Amount outsta December 31 (US dollars in the ., 2011 Interest rate Floating rate aircraft \$ 66,894 Three month LIBOR plus 2.85% Fixed rate aircraft 66,775 4.39% Total \$ 133,669

 Prepayment.
-All borrowings under the facility may be voluntarily prepaid, subject to minimum payment amounts and notice provisions, and subject to a prepayment fee of 2.00% of the amount prepaid if the voluntary prepayment is made before the first anniversary of the drawdown, a prepayment fee of 1.50% of the amount prepaid if the voluntary prepayment is made on or after the first and before the second anniversary of the drawdown and a prepayment fee of 1.00% of the amount prepaid if the voluntary prepayment is made on or after the first made on or after the second and before the third anniversary of the drawdown.
+All borrowings under the facility may be voluntarily prepaid, subject to minimum payment amounts and notice provisions, and subject to a prepayment fee of 2.00% of the amount prepaid if the voluntary prepayment is made before the first anniversary of the drawdown, a prepayment fee of 1.50% of the amount prepaid if the voluntary prepayment is made on or after the first and before the second anniversary of the drawdown and a prepayment fee of 1.00% of the amount prepaid if the voluntary prepayment is made on or after the second and before the third anniversary of the drawdown.
 There are no prepayment penalties for any voluntary prepayments made on or after the third anniversary of the drawdown.